India News | Lockdown: Working Women Complain of 'online' Sexual Harassment, Say Experts | LatestLY

 New Delhi, Jun 1 (PTI) Getting unwarranted video call requests at odd hours, being talked down during virtual meetings were among the complaints of sexual harassment from women working from home during the nationwide lockdown, according to experts working in the field.

-The coronavirus-triggered lockdown has posed a lot of challenges for many women professionals who have been working from home for such a long period of time and struggling to manage the work-life balance.
+The coronavirus-triggered lockdown has posed a lot of challenges for many women professionals who have been working from home for such a long period of time while struggling to manage the work-life balance.

 Many women had approached the experts for guidance as they were unsure of how to raise complaints of sexual harassment while working from home.